 The paper's focus next turns to the second consideration: the role of hedging in optimal invoicing decisions by exporters.
 The theory predicts that optimal hedges should cover expected shocks to producer marginal costs.
 In other words, for stable expected profits, a producer should invoice in a currency that yields positive revenue shocks at the same time that the producer faces high marginal costs, either because wages fluctuate or because aggregate demand fluctuates in an environment of non-constant returns to scale.
-An invoice currency should be selected for hedging purposes if it provides the highest covariance between an exchange rate (on the producer export revenue) and marginal costs, or if it helps limit demand for a product at precisely the time when marginal costs are high.
+An invoice currency should be selected for hedging purposes if it provides the highest covariance between an exchange rate (on the producer export revenue) and marginal costs, or if it helps limit demand for a product at precisely the time when marginal costs of production are high.
+Thus, revenue will be high just at the times that marginal costs are high.
 For each country, we explore whether the dollar or the euro better suits this objective in export transactions to the United States, to the euro area, or to the rest of the European Union.

 A number of interesting observations are generated based on this analysis.
 First, there is considerable cross-country heterogeneity in the portion of exports invoiced in dollars versus in euros.
 On average, more than half of the exports of accession countries are invoiced in euros, while the average share of exports invoiced in dollars is closer to 25 percent.
 Euro use has been increasing, with some of this euro gain matched by declines in dollar use in export invoicing.
 Indeed, dollar use as an invoicing currency has declined even for some countries that initially had surprisingly low use of dollars by the rough analytical metrics of the paper.
-On accession country exports to countries other than the United States and the euro area, euro invoicing is roughly 37 percent, a lower share than observed for euro area countries.2
+On accession country exports to countries other than the United States and the euro area, euro invoicing is roughly 37 percent, a lower share than observed for euro area countries.